pierd/pierd.github.io/_posts/2019-04-11-aldous-huxley-island.md

 ---

-> The little nurse gave him his injection of antibiotic, then, from one of the bottles in her bag, stirred a tablespoonful of some greenish liquid into half a glass of water.
+> The little nurse gave him his injection of antibiotic, then, from one of the bottles in her bag, stirred a tablespoonful of some greenish liquid into half a glass of water.<br/>
-> "Drink this."
+> "Drink this."<br/>
 > It tasted like one of those herbal concoctions that health-food enthusiasts substitute for tea.

 ---

-> "So you think our medicine's pretty primitive?"
+> "So you think our medicine's pretty primitive?"<br/>
 > "That's the wrong word.
 It isn't primitive.
 It's fifty percent terrific and fifty percent nonexistent.
 Marvellous antibiotics - but absolutely no methods for increasing resistance, so that antibiotics won't be necessary.
 Fantastic operations - but when it comes to teaching people the way of going through life without having to be chopped up, absolutely nothing.
 And it's the same all along the line.
 Alpha Plus for patching you up when you've started to fall apart; but Delta Minus for keeping you healthy.
 Apart from sewerage systems and synthetic vitamins, you don't seem to do anything at all about prevention.
-And yet you've got a proverb: prevention is better than cure."
+And yet you've got a proverb: prevention is better than cure."<br/>
 > "But cure," said Will, "is so much more dramatic than prevention.
 And for the doctors it's also a lot more profitable."

 ---

-> "It's a funny thing," she said reflectively, "but in Pala we have hardly any addicts."
+> "It's a funny thing," she said reflectively, "but in Pala we have hardly any addicts."<br/>
-> "Not even sec addicts?"
+> "Not even sec addicts?"<br/>
 > "The sec addicts are also person addicts.
-In other words, they're lovers."
+In other words, they're lovers."<br/>
-> "But even lovers sometimes hate the people they love."
+> "But even lovers sometimes hate the people they love."<br/>
 > "Naturally.
 Because I always have the same name and the same nose and eyes, it doesn't follow that I'm always the same woman.
 Recognizing that fact and reacting to it sensibly - that's part of the Art of Loving."

 ---

 > "Here and now, boys," the mynah repeated.
 "Here and now, boys.
-Here and-"
+Here and-"<br/>
-> "Shut up!"
+> "Shut up!"<br/>
-> There was silence.
+> There was silence.<br/>
 > "I had to shut him up," Will explained, "because of course he's absolutely right.
 Here, boys; now, boys.
 Then and there are absolutely irrelevant.
 Or aren't they?
 What about your husband's death, for example?
-Is that irrelevant?"
+Is that irrelevant?"<br/>
 > Susila looked at him for a moment in silence, then slowly nodded her head.
 "In the context of what I have to do now - yes, completely irrelevant.
-That's something I had to learn."
+That's something I had to learn."<br/>
-> "Does one learn how to forget?"
+> "Does one learn how to forget?"<br/>
 > "It isn't a matter of forgetting.
 What one has to learn is how to remember and yet to be free of the past.
 How to be there with the dead and yet still be here, on the spot, with the living."
 She gave him a sad little smile and added, "It isn't easy."

 ---